Pemon conflict: 2022

 On March 20, 2022, a group of Yanomami approached security forces saying that the area's Wi-Fi password, which was meant to be shared between Indigenous tribes and soldiers in a local military base, had been changed without the notification of the Yanomami.
 The dispute grew deadly as security forces fired at the group, killing four Yanomami and wounding six more.
-Yanomami responded by holding two soldiers hostage, both of which were eventually released.
+Yanomami responded by holding two soldiers hostage, both of whom were eventually released.